Best Hand Warmers

 For warmth, we found that in general, the warmer the product, the shorter the heating duration.
-For example, the Saferell Rechargeable warmer was the hottest of all the products we tested, but only lasted about two hours - half the time of the OCOOPA Rechargeable Warmer.
-THe OCCOPA has the same battery capacity, but at its warmest, runs 10 degrees cooler than the Sarelle.
-We also found that the product that heated up very quickly (in under a minute) tended to burn out first as well.
-The Hot To Go Reusable warmers heat up in seconds, and get hot, but burn out at about 20 minutes.
+For example, of all the products we tested, the Saferell Rechargeable heated to the hottest temp, but it was short-lived, lasting only about two hours — half the time of the OCOOPA Rechargeable Warmer.
+The OCOOPA has the same battery capacity, but at its warmest, runs 10 degrees cooler than the Saferell.
+We also found that the product that heated up very quickly (in under a minute) tended to burn out first, too.
+The Hot To Go Reusable warmers get hot in seconds, but burn out at about 20 minutes.

 Sustainability was a combination of two factors.
 We looked at both reusability and duration of warmth for a single-use.
-Although disposable warmers, such as the HotHands Long Lasting and the Tundras Hot Hand warmers are not reusable, they typically last a very long time.
-They, therefore, have great single-use sustainability but don't have good multi-use sustainability.
-To test the sustainability, we charted each warmer's warmth every hour until its temperature dropped below 90 degrees.
+Although disposable warmers such as the HotHands Long Lasting and the Tundras Hot Hand are not reusable, they typically last a very long time.
+They, therefore, have great single-use sustainability but lack good multi-use sustainability.
+To test sustainability, we charted each warmer's warmth every hour until its temperature dropped below 90 degrees.
 On certain products, such as Hot To Go Reusable, we did find it pertinent to test the second-use warmth and sustainability.
 We were not completely surprised to find that both the duration and the temperature decreased in the second use for this product.
-We were ultimately disappointed with the Hot to Go Reusable warmer's sustainability, as it only lasted a short 20 minutes and didn't work as well as advertised during re-uses.
+We were ultimately disappointed with the Hot to Go Reusable warmer's sustainability, as it only lasted a short 20 minutes and didn't work as well as advertised during subsequent uses.

 When considering the size of the products, we were specifically looking at portability, weight, and how the different sizes translated into different uses.
 The rechargeable products trend on the larger side, allowing for the user to hold them in both hands, while the disposable ones are smaller, making it easier to store them under your gloves or in your pocket.